mrh-jishan/mrh-jishan/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [mrh-jishan](https://mrh-jishan.github.io/mrh-jishan/).
+Apart from coding, I also maintain a blog - you can find my articles on [medium](https://robiul-hassan.medium.com/).

 ## &#x1f4c8; GitHub Stats